digao-dalpiaz/DzHTMLText/README.md

 ## What's New

+- 01/02/2022 (Version 3.10)

+   - Fixed canvas usage when component is loading in FMX environment using MeasureCanvas.
+This will avoid access violation in canvas when component is loading (Issue #65).

+<details>
+  <summary>Click here to view the entire changelog</summary>

 - 11/03/2021 (Version 3.9)

    - Fixed to clear and renew selected link when rebuilding text contents, avoiding access violation when mouse stay at the same previous link (Issue #59).

-<details>
-  <summary>Click here to view the entire changelog</summary>

 - 09/12/2021 (Version 3.8)